Chronic Myeloid Leukemia (CML): Radiation Therapy

 A doctor who specializes in cancer and radiation is called a radiation oncologist.
 This doctor will work with you to determine what kind of radiation you need.
 This doctor will also determine the dose and how long you need the therapy.

-You will receive radiation treatments either as an outpatient or as an inpatient.
+Radiation treatments are not painful.
+They are a lot like getting a chest X-ray or dental X-ray.
+You will get radiation treatments either as an outpatient or as an inpatient.
 Outpatient means you go home the same day.
 Inpatient means you stay overnight in the hospital.
 For treatment directed at just a small part of your body, you can likely do this as an outpatient.
 If you’re getting ready for a stem cell transplant, you will have the treatments as an inpatient.

 Possible side effects of radiation therapy

 Radiation affects normal cells as well as leukemia cells.
 Because of this, you may have side effects from this treatment.
 The severity of side effects depends on the dose, frequency, and location of the treatments.
-For radiation only on a specific part of the body, the side effects are usually mild.
 Many people have no side effects.
 Side effects get better and go away when the treatment ends.

 Tell your doctor if you have side effects.
-He or she may change the dose of radiation, or stop treatment until the side effects are gone.
+He or she may give you medicine to prevent or ease any side effects.

 Short-term side effects may include: